delnico/RTSP-Analyser/Readme.md

 ## TO DO

 - Test & Impl Mouvement detectection                Testing
-- Test & Impl Tensorflow Lite human detection
+- Test & Impl Human detection                       Dev
-  via image classification thanks to MobilNetv2
 - Impl SMTP client to send e-mail
 - Use JSON for config file                          OK
 - ...